xoap-io/xoap-packer-templates/README.md

 If you want your images to be updated to the latest feature level remove to following line:

 "exclude:$\_.Title -like '_Feature update_'",

+### helper

+We added the KMS keys for the Windows based operating systems in helper/key-management-services.md

+You can also find all the ISO image related operating system Keys for the unattended.xml in the same directory.

+### amazon-ebs builder

+#### AMI-IDs

+> Be aware of the fact that AMI-Ids are region specific when defining them in the configuration.

+#### Username and Password

+> Don´t change the winrm user and password because "Administrator" must be specified and the password is generated during the Packer build.

+#### Sysprep and Password retrieval

+See https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launch-v2.html for more information.

+#### AWS account access

+> We recommend using a local credentials file or assume a role instead of specifying access key and secret.

+### azure-arm builder

+### vmware-iso builder